St Brelade: Culture and community

-Les Quennevais leisure centre in St. Brelade will be redeveloped in two phases as part of the Government's Inspiring Active Places Strategy.
-First will be to provision of a new skate park and a four court netball facility as well as a 3G football pitch.
+Les Quennevais leisure centre in St Brelade will be redeveloped in two phases as part of the Government's Inspiring Active Places Strategy.
+First will be to provision of a new skate park and a four court netball facility, as well as a 3G football pitch.
 The Jersey indoor netball facility is current at Les Ormes (also in St. Brelade), which is being closed and redeveloped by March 2023.
 The target date for this phase of development is 2024.
-By 2032, phase 2 will be complete: the existing sports centre buildings will be demolished and replaced with parking after the construction of a new leisure centre, incorporating an eight lane 25 m swimming pool, an eight court sports hall, a permanent recreational gymnastics facility and a large fitness suite.
+By 2032, phase 2 will be complete; the existing sports centre buildings will be demolished and replaced with parking after the construction of a new leisure centre, incorporating an eight-lane 25-metre swimming pool, an eight-court sports hall, a permanent recreational gymnastics facility and a large fitness suite.
 The site will also be the new home of the Jersey Library Les Quennevais Branch.